 Your LLC’s name must be distinguishable from the names of other business entities already on file with the Nevada Secretary of State.
 Names may be checked for availability on the Nevada Secretary of State business name database.

 You may reserve a name for 90 days by filing a Name Reservation Request form with the Nevada Secretary of State.
-The application may be filed online at the Nevada Secretary of State Online Services webpage, or by mail.
+The application may be filed online using Silverflume, the Secretary of State's web-based business filing portal, or by mail.
 The filing fee is $25.

 2. File Articles of Organization

 A Nevada LLC is created by filing Articles of Organization Limited-Liability Company with the Nevada Secretary of State.
 The articles must include: the LLC's name and address; the name, address, and signature of the LLC’s registered agent; the LLC's dissolution date, if any; whether the LLC is run by mangers or members; the name and address of each manager or managing member; and the name, address, and signature of each organizer.
-The articles may be filed online at the Nevada Secretary of State Online Services webpage, or by postal mail.
+The articles may be filed online using Silverflume, the Secretary of State's web-based business filing portal, or by postal mail.
 The filing fee is $75.

 All of the paperwork and procedural steps to start a limited liability company in Nevada can be done online using Nolo's Nevada Online LLC Formation application.